metio/terraform-provider-k8s/docs/data-sources/source_toolkit_fluxcd_io_git_repository_v1beta1_manifest.md

 Optional:

 - `access_from` (Attributes) AccessFrom defines an Access Control List for allowing cross-namespace references to this object. (see [below for nested schema](#nestedatt--spec--access_from))
-- `git_implementation` (String) Determines which git client library to use.
-Defaults to go-git, valid values are ('go-git', 'libgit2').
+- `git_implementation` (String) Determines which git client library to use.Defaults to go-git, valid values are ('go-git', 'libgit2').
-- `ignore` (String) Ignore overrides the set of excluded patterns in the .sourceignore format (which is the same as .gitignore).
-If not provided, a default will be used, consult the documentation for your version to find out what those are.
+- `ignore` (String) Ignore overrides the set of excluded patterns in the .sourceignore format(which is the same as .gitignore).
+If not provided, a default will be used,consult the documentation for your version to find out what those are.
 - `include` (Attributes List) Extra git repositories to map into the repository (see [below for nested schema](#nestedatt--spec--include))
-- `recurse_submodules` (Boolean) When enabled, after the clone is created, initializes all submodules within, using their default settings.
-This option is available only when using the 'go-git' GitImplementation.
+- `recurse_submodules` (Boolean) When enabled, after the clone is created, initializes all submodules within,using their default settings.This option is available only when using the 'go-git' GitImplementation.
-- `ref` (Attributes) The Git reference to checkout and monitor for changes, defaults to master branch. (see [below for nested schema](#nestedatt--spec--ref))
+- `ref` (Attributes) The Git reference to checkout and monitor for changes, defaults tomaster branch. (see [below for nested schema](#nestedatt--spec--ref))
-- `secret_ref` (Attributes) The secret name containing the Git credentials.
-For HTTPS repositories the secret must contain username and password fields.
-For SSH repositories the secret must contain identity and known_hosts fields. (see [below for nested schema](#nestedatt--spec--secret_ref))
+- `secret_ref` (Attributes) The secret name containing the Git credentials.For HTTPS repositories the secret must contain username and passwordfields.For SSH repositories the secret must contain identity and known_hostsfields. (see [below for nested schema](#nestedatt--spec--secret_ref))
 - `suspend` (Boolean) This flag tells the controller to suspend the reconciliation of this source.
 - `timeout` (String) The timeout for remote Git operations like cloning, defaults to 60s.
 - `verify` (Attributes) Verify OpenPGP signature for the Git commit HEAD points to. (see [below for nested schema](#nestedatt--spec--verify))